-FIL Life employs a robust process for identifying and managing its key risks.
+FIL Life employs a robust process for identifying and managing its key risks including those related to climate change.
 Risks are managed and monitored to a risk appetite defined in the Risk Appetite Statement and approved by the Board on an annual basis.
 There has been no material change to the Company's risk profile during the period.

-Table C.1: Key Risks as at 31 December 2020
+Table C.1: Key v Risks as at 3 1 December 2021 y misks us ut o